 - Landscape Services by providing annuals such as petunia and moss rose; cool fall crops such as kale, cabbage and hardy mums; and a collection of large tropical plants that decorate campus during the summer and fall and are overwintered in the Finch Greenhouse.

-- Natural Areas Program by starting nearly 20,000 Michigan native perennial seedlings which have been planted on the main campus, Kleinstock Preserve and at Gibbs House.
+- Natural Areas Program by starting nearly 20,000 Michigan native perennial seedlings which have been planted on the main campus, Kleinstuck Preserve and at Gibbs House.

-- Office for Sustainability by providing space and services early in the year to grow high-quality plants and start hundreds of vegetable seedlings that are planted at the Gibbs House and the Stadium Drive Community Garden.
+- Office for Sustainability by providing space and services early in the year to grow high-quality plants and start hundreds of vegetable seedlings that are planted at the Gibbs House and the WMU Community Garden.

 For additional information, contact:

-- Chris Jackson, greenhouse manager (contact for tour)
+- Chris Jackson, greenhouse specialist (contact for tour)